MarisaRjob/Salesforce-Data-Management-Tool/README.md

 A Java tool to manage accounts and authorize permissions, import and export data from Salesforce system.

 ## Login Page
+Administrators can login with their production salesforce account or their sandbox salesforce account.
+The login button will change color and content according to the content of the username to remind users if it is production account or sandbox account.
+The username and password will be stored in the java.util.prefs.Preferences if the "Save credential" is checked.
 ![login](https://user-images.githubusercontent.com/23087939/31187332-6fc076cc-a8e6-11e7-983e-e344c43d70d0.PNG)

 ## Main Page